CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe1-create-setup-azure-migrate.md

 ## Lab overview

-Azure Migrate is the Powerful tool which helps in assessing the machines readiness to migrate the Azure. this tool helps in migrate the machines from on premise,hyper-v and different cloud providers.
+In this hands-on lab, participants will embark on the foundational steps of initiating an Azure migration project using Azure Migrate.
+The focus is on creating and setting up an Azure Migrate project, deploying the Azure Migrate appliance, and preparing the on-premises environment for a seamless migration to Azure.

 ## Lab scenario
 In this Lab, you will learn how to use Azure Migrate service to assess the on-premises environment and migrate the servers to Azure. you will be creating the azure migrate project and setting up the appliance machine for assessment and migrate.